 Call 911 if:

-There's no way to cure your child's cold, but you can help relieve the symptoms that make your baby or toddler uncomfortable.
+There's no way to cure your child's cold, which could last up to two weeks, but you can help relieve the symptoms that make your baby or toddler uncomfortable.

 Call Doctor If:

 - Use a saline spray to moisten the nasal passages before suctioning mucus or a saline gel to cut down on inflammation.